bennyguitar/CollapseClick/README.md

 ```shell
 myCollapseClick.CollapseClickDelegate = self;
 ```
 CollapseClick works off of delegation, similar to how UITableView appropriates and displays its data.
-There are 6 delegate methods you can implement, 3 of which are required.
+There are 6 delegate methods you can implement, **3 of which are required**.

 ## Required Delegate Methods ##